elsantiF/orbis/docs/basic/data-structures.md

 }
 ```

-Struct are only immutable data, you can add the 'mut' keyword to make it mutable:
+Struct are only immutable data, you can add the `mut` keyword to make it mutable:

 ```ts
 struct Point {